gabrieleberrera/QCB_sensors_analysis_2021/README.md

 - PTB-XL dataset: https://physionet.org/content/ptb-xl/1.0.1/

 For the deep learning solutions the Python Notebooks were designed to work in the Google Colab environment, allowing to allocate resourecs on a GPU device.

+For further details about the experimental procedures read the article in this [folder](/Article).